 Conventional dentures are among the most affordable types of dentures.
 However, you’ll have to wait a few weeks after extraction before you can get your new teeth.
 Once the gum tissues have healed after tooth extraction, you’ll be able to start wearing your conventional dentures.

 - Immediate Dentures

 Just as the name implies, immediate dentures can be worn immediately after removing the rest of your natural teeth.
 Since this process is faster than most, immediate dentures are usually more expensive.
 However, if you’re concerned about being seen without teeth, you’ll definitely want to consider choosing this option.

 Knowing how to care for dentures is crucial to maintaining good oral hygiene.
 After eating, make sure to rinse your dentures well to get rid of any food particles that may be stuck on them.
 Before putting your dentures back in, clean your mouth thoroughly as well.
 When your dentures aren’t in your mouth, they should be soaking in a glass of water or denture cleanser.
 Otherwise, your dentures will dry out and become cracked or warped.

 Whether you’re missing only a few teeth or missing all your teeth, you may want to consider wearing dentures.
 Talk to our dentures dentist for more information and to see if dentures would be the best choice for you.

 Our dentures dentist in Bloomfield Hills, MI is dedicated to helping patients restore their smiles after significant tooth loss.
-To schedule an appointment with Precision Dentistry, call (248) 335-4427.
+To schedule an appointment with Bloomfield Hills Dental Group, call (248) 335-4427.